Long Banga Airport

 Long Banga Airport is an airport in Long Banga, Marudi District, Sarawak, Malaysia.

 History

 The airport was a small grass airstrip until 1965.
 During the Indonesia–Malaysia confrontation, the British Army established a forward base here and improved the airstrip with the aid of a small bulldozer parachuted in by the RAF.

+For decades, flights were routinely cancelled during the rainy season as the earthen strip became a waterlogged, muddy mess.
+In 2011, the airport got a proper asphalt surface, making it an all-weather airfield.